kduszak/kduszak/README.md

 ## Hello, I'm Kamil Duszak
 Data enthusiast with a keen interest in extracting insights from raw data.
 Currently refining my skills in data manipulation, analysis, and visualisation.
 Open to opportunities to contribute to real-world projects.

-My interests include history, linguistics, data analysis, casual coding and game design.
+Interests include history, linguistics, data analysis, casual coding and game design.

 ### Projects:
 Anagram Solver (WIP)